 A 25-year-old teacher could have retirement savings worth…

 At age 35:

 At age 60:

-Colorado’s actual pension plan provides a reasonably comfortable retirement for the small fraction of people who remain teaching in the state for an entire career, but it’s not nearly as generous as this hypothetical 401(k).
-This is true for teachers at every experience level.
-For example, a Colorado teacher with 10 years of service qualifies for only a minimal pension benefit, but an equivalent 401k consisting of her contributions, her employer’s contributions, and the interest earned on those contributions would be worth $100,000 more than her pension.
+Colorado’s actual pension plan, however, provides a reasonably comfortable retirement only for the small fraction of people who remain teaching in the state for an entire career, but even that is not nearly as generous as this hypothetical 401(k).
+For example, a Colorado teacher with 10 years of service qualifies for only a minimal pension benefit, but an equivalent 401k consisting of her contributions, her employer’s contributions, and the interest earned on those contributions would be worth $200,000 more than her pension.

 Instead of a straightforward retirement savings account based on contributions plus interest, Colorado has a complicated pension formula that relies on numerous assumptions about how fast investments will grow and how much teachers will earn in the future, how long they’ll remain as teachers, when and how long they’ll live in retirement, etc.

 When those assumptions are wrong or the state doesn’t save enough for the future, it turns into a pension debt.
-That debt currently sits at $14 billion for schools.
+That debt currently sits at $17.5 billion for schools.
 Colorado has responded by cutting benefits and increasing employee and employer contribution rates.
-(In 2010 it also went after the pensions of current retirees and reduced the amount they could adjust to inflation.
-After a protracted legal battle, the Colorado Supreme Court declared it legal this week.)
+(In 2010 it also went after the benefits of current retirees and reduced the amount their pensions could adjust to inflation.
+After a protracted legal battle, the Colorado Supreme Court declared it legal.)

 Colorado leaders hope this situation is temporary and they can eventually lower the employer contribution rate, but history is not on their side.
 If stock markets continue their strong recent trend, Colorado may be able to drop the employer contributions back down a bit.
 But in the past, temporary respites have always been followed by higher contribution rates in future years.